Deltares/Veiligheidsrendement/README.md

 python -m vrtool --help
 ```

-> Note, when using the CLI directly from a development environment, you will have to call to `src` instead of `vrtool` as it's the package installed.
+> Note, you will have to call to `src` instead of `vrtool` as the directory is not yet renamed.

 ## Contribution guidelines ##